Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Steam Deck & Steam Deck OLED differences

 The refreshed model of the Steam Deck has a good handful of differences that make the device better overall.
-Despite this, you shouldn't expect better performance with the refreshed model.
+Despite this, you shouldn't vastly expect better performance with the refreshed model.
 Here's what you can expect with the Steam Deck OLED.

 - Longer battery life - the more efficient APU as well as the larger battery will allow for longer usage
 - Faster RAM - the refreshed model contains RAM speeds of 6400 MT/s, compared to the original model's 5500 MT/s, that's a pretty huge jump, but not world changing.
 This will allow for faster asset loading in Resonite.